Winston-Lin/dziganto.github.io/_posts/2017-9-9-Image-Processing-for-Deep-Learning.md

 To set the stage, let's say we're using a Convolutional Neural Network to classify images.
 We'll feed this ConvNet RGB images, which are 3D tensors.
 In other words, we have 3 two-by-two matrices that comprise each image.

-To kickoff this example, let's tackle a single RGB image called *img*.
+For this example, I'll demostrate these techniques on a single RGB image called *img*.
 We'll assume it has been loaded and *NumPy* has been imported.

 ## Convert RGB to Grayscale
 Converting a three-channel RGB image to a 1-channel grayscale image is often not only sufficient for classification tasks but also less computationally expensive.
 The good news is that we need do nothing more than apply a simple dot product to get the desired result.